Abdullah28-gheyad/Adventur-Works-DataMart/README.md

   -  ![Fact Table overview](https://github.com/Abdullah28-gheyad/Adventur-Works-DataMart/blob/master/fact_table.png)

-4. Uploading SSAS Project
-Follow these steps to upload the SSAS project to GitHub:

-Clone the Repository:
-Clone the GitHub repository where you want to upload the SSAS project.

-Copy SSAS Project:
-Copy the SSAS project files and folders to the local repository directory.

-Add, Commit, and Push:
-Use Git commands (git add, git commit, git push) to add the SSAS project to the repository on GitHub.

-SSAS Project

 5. Contributing
 We welcome contributions!
 If you'd like to contribute to this project, follow these steps: